 Grapes can cause acute kidney injury in some dogs, but the toxic compound is still unknown and toxicity is unpredictable.
 Some dogs tolerate grapes with no symptoms; others develop kidney failure after eating a small amount.
 The safest approach is to avoid grapes and raisins entirely.

-How much chocolate is dangerous for a 50-pound dog?
+How much chocolate is dangerous?

 Can dogs eat peanut butter?